 Day 3: Kensington And Windsor Castle (Kensington Palace, Kensington Gardens, Royal Albert Hall, and more).

-A. If we compare the city to other most-visited destinations in the entire world, then yes, London is quite an expensive place to visit in the United Kingdom.
+If we compare the city to other most-visited destinations in the entire world, then yes, London is quite an expensive place to visit in the United Kingdom.
+The cost of certain things such as living, transportation, household, etc has increased a lot in recent times.

 People Also Read: